skills17/phpunit-helpers/README.md

 For the distribution of the task to the competitors, simply delete the folder containing all extra tests.
 Nothing else needs to be done or configured.

+### Output

+When the environment variable `FORMAT` is set to `json`, the result will be printed in json.
+Otherwise, a well formatted summary will be visible.

 ## Best practices

 ### Time limit